 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-The POWs were taken to the Davao Penal Colony, where they were housed in eight barracks that were about 148 feet long and about 16 feet wide.
+At the camp, the POWs were housed in eight barracks that were about 148 feet long and about 16 feet wide.
 A four-foot-wide aisle ran down the center of each barracks.
 In each barracks, were eighteen bays.
 Twelve POWs shared a bay.
 216 POWs lived in each barracks.
-Four cages were later put in a bay.
-Each cage held two POWs.
+Four cages were later put in a bay and each cage held two POWs.

 “REPORT JUST RECEIVED THROUGH INTERNATIONAL RED CROSS STATES THAT YOUR HUSBAND CAPTAIN JOSEPH A. REVAK IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=

 ULIO THE ADJUTANT GENERAL=”

 A short time later, the family received this message from the War Department.